christianschmitz/ows/doc/specification/02-Ledger.md

    3. If the requested action isn't mentioned in the resulting set, the action is rejected

 The order of policy statements in the policy doesn't matter.

+### Upgradeability

+It is easy to upgrade the node and client software, but it is not easy to upgrade the ledger once non-backward compatible changes are introduced (e.g. action attributes in a different order).

+The latest version of the client and node must be able to validate and operate on current and all past versions of the ledger.
+This means that the ledger can't be decoded all at once, but must be decoded change set per change set.

+The top-level ledger CBOR encoding is a list of bytestrings.
+The first entry is the starting version number of the ledger, as a CBOR encoded int.
+The second entry the CBOR encoded initial config, the third entry is the first change set etc.